10 Mistakes Everyone Makes When Brewing Coffee

 Mistake #4: Drinking from the Wrong Kind of Cup

 Those dainty china teacups you pull out for a tea party or the super-functional Corelle coffee cup you’ve had for years are going to drop in temperature quickly, leaving you with (gasp!) room-temperature joe.
 A thick-walled cup maintains the coffee’s steaming hot temperature for longer.
 Try to find a diner-style white coffee mug with a thick wall.
 We also like sipping from sturdy, handcrafted ceramic mugs.
+Next, learn how to remove coffee stains in case of a spill.

 Mistake #5: Using Stale Beans